Save Time and Lose Bias with Asynchronous Video Interviews

 Like a lot of things in life, an asynchronous video interview sounds a lot more intimidating than it really is.
 ‘Asynchronous video interview’ is a more formal way of saying ‘one-way interview’ or ‘pre-recorded video interview’.

 Why ‘asynchronous’?
 Because the candidate and the interviewer never meet.
-At least, not at the interview stage.
-Instead of hopping on a series of video calls, the candidate records responses to pre-determined questions for later review by your hiring team.
+At least, not at this interview stage.
+Instead of scheduling and hopping on a series of video calls, the candidate records responses to pre-determined questions for later review by your hiring team.

 How does a one-way video interview work?

-How do asynchronous video interviews benefit my company?
+How could asynchronous video interviews benefit my company?

-A lot, it turns out.
-Asynchronous interviews save time and money by helping your organization identify and hire the right candidates quickly without fear that you may have missed the perfect fit due to bias or external pressures.
+Asynchronous video interviews save time and money by helping your organization identify and hire the right candidates quickly without fear that you may have missed the perfect fit due to bias or external pressures.
 Here are a few of their benefits:

 - Diversity.
 Quicker turnaround times mean you can afford to give a candidate you might not normally consider a closer look and dive more deeply into your talent pool.
 Likewise, increasing the number of reviewers allows you to benefit from a wider variety of feedback on a candidate’s fit with your organization’s culture and values.

-How can our company shift toward video interviews?
+How can our company shift toward asynchronous video interviews?

 Companies looking to broaden and deepen their talent search without sacrificing time and resources can benefit from asynchronous video interviews.
 Not only do one-way video interviews save considerable time and employee energy, but they also reduce the risk of discrimination by removing implicit bias from the interview process.